Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 Mastering the Folding Technique

-The secret to flaky layers in gluten free phyllo dough is in the folding:
+The secret to flaky layers in gluten free phyllo dough is in the folding and proper lamination.

 1. Roll dough into a rectangular shape